The Mergers & Acquisitions Review: Costa Rica

 Other agencies may also exercise control over mergers, acquisitions or other relevant transactions in connection with public companies, financial entities, pension funds, companies managing funds of third parties and insurance companies, based on the regulations issued by Conassif, the National Council of Supervision of the Financial System.
 These agencies are Sugeval, Supen, Sugese, Sutel and Sugef.

-During 2019, Costa Rica was experiencing a slow but steady economic growth; however, due to the covid-19 pandemic, these effects have ceased.
-Nonetheless, the country presents a winning combination of skills and opportunities that are appealing to export and services-oriented foreign investment.
+During late 2020, the M&A market in Costa Rica began to reactivate following adverse pandemic effects, with key economic indicators reflecting a recovering economy.
+The country presents a winning combination of skills and opportunities that are appealing to export and services-oriented foreign investment, and continues to attract the attention of foreign companies that see it as a stable emerging economy with potential for growth despite adverse pandemic effects.
 Costa Rica's attractiveness for foreign investment has begun to shift to emerging areas such as IT, knowledge processes, finance and accounting, which require sophisticated skills and technological infrastructure.

 Experts consider recent developments in the Costa Rican services market to be part of its natural evolution.6 Other developments include the establishment of shared service centres and manufacturing facilities outside the Greater Metropolitan Area, as well as the establishment of energy, infrastructure and tourism projects, creating continuous M&A opportunities for sophisticated investors and investment banking firms.